mkshaikh15/Emailer/README.md

 `MailKit` standard Emailing library,  System.Net.Mail functionality could be utilized in place of this, but after doing research I decided this was the best practice to go with

+'Microsoft.Extensions.Options" Had a confliction with Swashbuckle.AspNetCore and Micrsoft.AspNetCore.
+Utilizing the Options extension made sure Project and Emailer are using the same Options<T> pattern

 ## Usage

     public async Task SendEmailAsync(MailRequest mailRequest);